Stochastic dynamics of quasiparticles in the hard rod gas: and from Euler GHD in homogeneous background

 Using the expression of the correlations from Eq.~\eqref{<phi(t)phi(t')>_eq} in Eq.~\eqref{<AA>}, one can show that

 Further, using this relation in Eq.~\eqref{sigma_x^2(t)-hd}, and simplifying, one gets the same expression as in Eq.~\eqref{mean-var-Z-homo-a} obtained previously using the microscopic approach.
-Following a similar procedure, one can also compute two-time auto correlation $\langle X(t_1)X(t_2)\rangle_c$ and reproduce the result in Eq.~\eqref{eq:2time_corr_1quasiparticle_expression}.
+Following a similar procedure, one can also compute two-time auto correlation $\langle \Delta X(t_1) \Delta X(t_2)\rangle_c$ and reproduce the result in Eq.~\eqref{eq:2time_corr_1quasiparticle_expression}.

-The HD procedure, described above, can also be extended to compute the covariance between two quasiparticles $\langle X(t) Y(t) \rangle_c$.
-As before, we assume that the two quasiparticles start at locations $X(0)=0$ and $Y(0)=Y_0$, with velocities $v_0$ and $u_0$, respectively, and $\bar{N}$ rods in between.
+The HD procedure, described above, can also be extended to compute the covariance between two quasiparticles $\langle \Delta X(t) \Delta Y(t) \rangle_c$.
+As before, we start with two point particles, one at position $x(0)=0$ and another at $y(0)=y_0$, with velocities $v_0$ and $u_0$, respectively.
+The corresponding quasiparticles are located at $X(0)$ and $Y(0)$.
 The position $X(t)$ of the first quasiparticle at time $t$ is defined in Eq.~\eqref{def:X(t)-hd-p}.
-In the same way, one can define the position $Y(t)$ of the second quasiparticle as
+In the same way, one can define the position $Y(t) = Y(0) + \Delta Y(t)$ of the second quasiparticle where